LucaVazz/DualisWatcher/README.md

     - It doesn't print out any console output, but it writes `DualisWatcher.log`.
 - `pythin main.py --init`
     - Guides you trough the configuration of the software, including the activation of mail-notifications and obtainment of a login-token for your Dualis-Account.
+    - It also fetches the current state of your Dualis-Account.
+(But it will not check for any changes to a possible previous state.)
     - It prints all information into the console.
 - `python main.py --new-token`
     - Overrides the login-token with a newly obtained one.
+    - It does not fetch the current state of your Dualis-Account.
     - Use it if at any point in time, for whatever reason, the saved token gets rejected by Dualis.
     - Doesn't change any of the other settings (contrary to `--init`).
     - It prints all information into the console.